digital-asset/daml/docs/source/error-codes/self-service/index.rst

                  you can act on particular error codes.

 Correlation id
-                  a value whose purpose is to allow a user to clearly identify the request, such that the operator can lookup any log information associated with this error.
+                  A value whose purpose is to allow a user to clearly identify the request, such that the operator can lookup any log information associated with this error.
+                  We use request's submission id for correlation id.

 Error Categories